 Whether you want to transfer a property from joint names into a sole name, gift a property or add a new party onto the ownership register at the Land Registry, our team of experts can guide you through the process.

-Our Legal fee for a standard Transfer of Equity will be £450 plus VAT (20%) and disbursements.
+Our Legal fee for a standard Transfer of Equity will be £550 plus VAT (20%).

 How long it will take from your offer being accepted until you can move in to or out of your house will depend on several factors.
 We usually find it takes 8-10 weeks for most but again, this can vary.
 You can expect clear communication with the person handling your transaction and will be informed of key stages of the process, likely timescales for each stage, and details of any services that might be expected to be included, but which are not.

 What is included in our Fee?

 Our fee includes all standard work required to complete the transaction in which we are instructed.
 This work can be described as the key stages although there can be some variation depending on the circumstances.
 You can expect our fee to cover the following key stages: –

 Stages of Buying a Property

 - Checking and processing your instructions including carrying out the identity and anti-money laundering checks (required by law to carry out)

 - Check finances are in place to fund purchase and contact lender’s solicitors if needed

 - Receive and advise on contract documents